Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 • pesticides - used in rural industry to kill weeds;

-• phenols - are found in antiseptics used for disinfection;
+• phenols – found in antiseptics used for disinfection;

-• aldehydes are used in industry for the manufacture of acetic acid.
+• aldehydes are used industrially to make acetic acid.

-Alcohol is constant and overuse alcohol, especially Bad quality, create liver toxicity.
-50 grams of alcohol per day for men, and up to 30 grams for women are safe doses At high doses, alcohol has a toxic effect.
+Alcohol is constant and excessive use alcohol, especially Bad quality, create toxic liver damage.
+50 grams of alcohol per day for men, and up to 30 grams for women are safe doses, in large doses, alcohol has a toxic effect.

-All alcohol taken from digestive tract passes to the liver, where it is actively processed.
-The main component of the conversion of alcohol in the liver is its association with the enzyme dehydrogenase.
-As a result of the enzymatic conversion of alcohol, acetaldehyde is released.
-He is pretty toxic substance, under its influence, violations occur different reactions in the liver.
-There is an accumulation of acids and the replacement of liver cells with a tissue of fats.
+All alcohol taken from digestive tract passes to the liver, where its active processing occurs.
+The main component of the transformation of alcohol in the liver is its combining with the enzyme dehydrogenase.
+As a result of the enzymatic transformation of alcohol, acetaldehyde is released.
+He's pretty toxic substance, under its influence violations occur different reactions in the liver.
+Acid accumulation occurs and liver cells are replaced by fatty tissue.

-Plant poisons have a hepatotropic effect (they act directly on the liver cell, disrupting the vital activity of the organ and replacing it with fat tissue), resulting in acute hepatitis.
+Plant poisons have a hepatotropic effect (act directly on the liver cell, disrupting the vital functions of the organ and replacing it with fat tissue), resulting in acute hepatitis.

 Symptoms of acute toxic hepatitis

-In mild forms, it can pass with virtually no symptoms, it manifests itself only during a group examination.
-In more severe forms toxic hepatitis can appear in the form of such symptoms:
+In mild forms it can occur with virtually no symptoms and only manifests itself during a group examination.
+In more severe forms Toxic hepatitis may appear in the form of the following symptoms:

 Symptoms of chronic toxic hepatitis: